tddg/cs475-fall21/lab3.md

 ## Point distribution

 There are a total of 15 tests for Lab 3.
-Each individual test takes 5 points.

 **However, you will only need to pass the first 9 tests in order to get the full marks, which is 9 x 5 = 45 points (10% of the overall grade).**